shipshapecode/website-nuxt/content/blog/posts/2022-06-23-welcome-to-shepherd-10.md

 ## Ride into that Danger Zone 🛩

 Hope you enjoyed this intro to Shepherd 10!
 We at Ship Shape are excited to see your projects and how Shepherd can support tours on custom, creative, and boundry-pushing apps.
-Any questions about Shepherd or implementation?
-[Contact the Ship Shape team](https://shipshape.io/contact/) for professional consulting services from the maintainece team themselves.
+Any questions about Shepherd or its implementation?
+[Contact the Ship Shape team](https://shipshape.io/contact/) for professional consulting services from the maintenece team themselves.